The Ultimate Framework Of Time Management For Kids

 Set goals and prioritize

-When the kids are getting along so well, it's tempting to allow them a few more minutes of playtime.
+When the kids are getting along so well, allowing them a few more minutes of playtime is tempting.
 Or there are days when you want the kids to spend more time studying, even though your time management plan dictates that they begin getting ready for bed at 6:00 p.m.

-Stay on task, especially if your children are only learning to manage their time.
+Stay on task, especially if your children are only learning time management for kids.
 When the timer goes off, regardless of how invested they are in the present work, move on to the next item on your list.
-Even if it's only for a few minutes, deviating from the timetable might confuse children.
-Stick to your routine, especially in the early days and weeks after you've learned how to manage your time.
+Deviating from the timetable might confuse children, even for only a few minutes.
+Stick to your routine, especially in the early days and weeks after you've learned how to manage your time using effective time management strategies for students.

 Other Helpful Tips for Kids

-Ever heard of the four quadrants of action?
-No worries, this tip will help you to figure out what type of actions need prioritizing according to urgency and importance.
+Have you heard of the four quadrants of action?
+No worries; this tip will help you prioritise actions according to urgency and importance.

 The Wikipedia page of the book First Things First proposed the Decision Matrix: Importance vs. Urgency.